natural-stupidity/COMP3074-F21-OpenWeather-App/README.md

 ## How to Run:
 ```
-Note a lot of the packages I used in 2021 are now deprecated, so a lot of fixes may have to be made.
+Note: a lot of the packages I used in 2021 are now deprecated, so a lot of fixes may have to be made.
 Eventually I hope to go through this and fix everything up so it can run properly again.
 ```
 1. Open a terminal and navigate to the project folder.
 2. Type `npm install` to install all packages in the project.